JernauMoratGurgeh666/JernauMoratGurgeh666/README.md

 <br>

-## 🗳️ How to reinvent the concept of Democracy for our 21st century Challgendes
+## 🗳️ Superintelligent Democracy: How to reinvent the public participation for our 21st century Challgenges

 [Presentation video on LinkedIn](https://www.linkedin.com/posts/eliaskouloures_innovation-ai-governance-activity-7260638207891922944-6Rjb)